JBerthelier/PiRATE/README.md

 PiRATE integrates several tools that are automated in a Galaxy, however, you need to launch each tool one by one, and some steps need to be performed manually.
 PiRATE is compose of a detection, a classification and an annotation step.
-12 tools are availables for the detection steps, you can use all or some of them, according to your need or your data.
+12 tools are availables for the detection step, you can use all or some of them, according to your need or your data.

 **STEP I) TE Detection**